 PRIVACY, IDENTITY EXPOSURE, PRIVILEGES AND SHARING

-- When vehicles exchange communication with other vehicles or with infrastructure, the grouping capabilities of the Security Ecosystem may be advantageously used.
+- When vehicles exchange communication with other vehicles or with infrastructure, the grouping capabilities of the Security Ecosystem should be advantageously used.
 For example, the Attribute Authority of a trusted OEM1 could issue attribute certificates to each authenticated vehicle that it supports.
 Using certificates, OEM1 could associate portions of its vehicles into one or more groups.
 An OEM2 could also create groups of vehicles, as could various governmental entities do with infrastructure.

 - The System includes a capability to support multiple identities for endpoints and/or groups that can be useful for V2V